 Everybody: Ah, Dave.

-In Doctor Who series 6, when team TARDIS faces an alien that you can't remember the moment you look away, they leave notes to themselves (often all over their body) telling them what to do.
+- In Doctor Who series 6, when Team TARDIS faces an alien group called the Silence that you can't remember the moment you look away, they leave notes to themselves (often all over their body) telling them what to do.
 Paranoia Fuel at its finest.